base on :package: Mac App Store command-line interface <h1 align="center">

 ```

-If an app has been indexed in the metadata store, given its app ID, you can find the path to the
+If an app has been indexed in the MDS, the path to the app can be found:

 ```

-If any of your Mac App Store apps are not indexed, you can enable/rebuild the metadata store for
+If any App Store apps are not indexed, the MDS can be enabled/rebuilt for all

 ```shell